ioccc-src/webtool/README.md

 When the `docker` command is running, launch a browser and visit the local submit tool URL: [http://127.0.0.1:8191](http://127.0.0.1:8191).

-Login using a username and password referenced in the `iocccpasswd` file.
+Login using a username and password referenced in the `NOTES/INFO/pw.txt` file.

 To build and run as a single command under a python activated environment: